-- allows these products to be purchased with health savings accounts (HSAs) and flexible spending accounts (FSAs); and
+- Allows these products to be purchased with health savings accounts (HSAs) and flexible spending accounts (FSAs)

 This is a good start, but as Sateria Venable, founder of The Fibroid Foundation, said in a recent podcast, it is only a start.
 Continued innovation is called for to meet this dire need, and quickly.

 “This is a time where we need to pivot to think about health care differently,” said Venable, “and menstrual symptoms do not stop.
 They are constant, and women are suffering.
 We have to find creative ways to help them manage symptoms remotely.”